 As with many community engagement projects, it is critical to note that the timeframes for Tribal engagement will not likely match up with typical grant funding cycles, agency and university timelines, and contract milestones.
-Time must be taken to do research on community history and connections to land and water, past environmental issues and government interactions, develop relationships, and ultimately build trust through meaningful engagement.
-The TCRC also emphasizes not relying on easy sources of information, as many community mapping tools rely on data that does not present the full picture of communities in the AP and coastal plain (e.g., may only show federally recognized Tribal Nations, census blocks may not recognize community members that may no longer live in the area of have ancestral connections, and self-identifying communities may not show up on local and regional maps at all.
+Time must be taken to do research on community history and connections to land and water, past environmental justice issues and government interactions, develop relationships, and ultimately build trust through meaningful engagement.
+The TCRC also emphasizes not relying on easy sources of information, as many DEIJ tools rely on data that does not present the full picture of communities in the AP and coastal plain (e.g., may only show federally recognized Tribal Nations, census blocks may not recognize community members that may no longer live in the area of have ancestral connections, and self-identifying communities may not show up on local and regional maps at all.

-Progress to Date: The TCRC team presented the report to the Leadership Council October 2023, during the NC United Tribes Conference held March 2024, and through a follow up virtual workshop held in partnership with United Tribes August 2024.
-Team members participated in events including the SECASC Intensive Fellows workshop August 2023, the Nottoway Indian Tribe Pow Wow September 2023, intertribal paddles to restore kinship connections and foster place-based learning on strategy development, and paddles and site visits hosted by the Sierra Club to raise showcase co-stewardship work being conducted by Tribal communities including the Nottoway and Coharie Tribe.
-TCRC Director Beth Roach presented on the Phase I Report at the National Estuary Program National Meeting held in Washington, D.C.
-May 2024.
+Progress to Date: The Phase I report was finalized by the team in 2022 and shared with the NCCIA and other parties before distribution to the APNEP Management Conference, partners, and public.
+The TCRC team presented the report to the Leadership Council October 2023 and during the NC United Tribes Conference held March 2024.
+Team members participated in events including the SECASC Intensive Fellows workshop August 2023, the Nottoway Indian Tribe Pow Wow September 2023, intertribal paddles to restore kinship connections and foster place-based learning on strategy development, and paddles and site visits hosted by the Sierra Club to raise showcase and learn from resilience and co-stewardship work being conducted by Tribal communities including the Nottoway and Coharie Tribe.

-A time-limited, part-time graduate student project coordinator, Chandler Allred, was hired in August 2023 using remaining funds budgeted under the annual CWA §320 workplan.
-Those funds were drawn down as of December 2023 and expenses shifted to IIJA and the position ran through July 2024.
-A time-limited, part-time graduate student Giancarlo Richardson was hired May 2024 to assist with historical research and mapping to support TCRC toolbox development.
-Program Director Beth Roach continues to provide oversight through leveraged funding in her role as National Water Conservation Manager with the Sierra Club and through her volunteer work as

-Tribal Councilwoman with the Nottoway Indian Tribe of Virginia.
-The budget includes consideration of contracted support to compensate her for time not covered by those roles and to expand program capacity in the future.
+A part-time project coordinator, Chandler Allred, was hired in August 2023 using remaining funds budgeted under the 320 workplan.
+Those funds were drawn down as of December 2023 and expenses shifted to BIL.
+Program Director Beth Roach continues to provide oversight through leveraged funding in her role with the Sierra Club, but the budget includes consideration of contracted support to compensate her for time not covered by that role.